fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 The **|Z| ≥ 1** analysis is treated separately as a sensitivity analysis.

+It does not replace the primary **|Z| ≥ 2** analysis and is not considered a fourth primary temporal analysis.

 ### Final Summary

 | Analysis             | Analysis Type    | Total Tests | Valid N ≥ 10 | Raw Significant | FDR Significant |